 The second is to keep the grapes in a well-ventilated state.
 The airflow is crucial to ensure the quality of the grapes.

 Fruits purchased from supermarkets typically are packaged in plastic bags that have holes.
-If you purchase grapes that are packaged in these bags, you may put them in the bags.

 Should You Store Grapes in the Fridge?